- Purpose and Applicability

 Short form consent requirements

 - Short form written consent form.
 This generic document states that the required elements of consent (unless waived by the IRB) have been presented to the subject in the subject’s language, with Key Information being presented first.
 The short form written consent form must be translated into the subject’s language so that literate subjects have the opportunity to read it.
-A pre-approved English version of the generic short form consent form is posted on the HSD website [TEMPLATE Consent Form, Short (English)].
+A pre-approved English version of the short form and translations in common languages spoken in King County are posted on the HSD website [UW Consent Templates].
+Contact email@example.com if the language you need is not posted.
 The short form written consent form is signed by the subject and a witness.
 A copy of the form is provided to the subject.

 - Summary document.
-The IRB must approve a written summary of the information that will be said to the subject during the consent process.
-This summary is almost always the English version of the consent form.
+The IRB must approve a written summary of the information that will be presented orally to the subject during the consent process.
+This summary is almost always the English version of the consent form that is presented by a member of the research team through use of a qualified interpreter.
 The summary document is signed by the witness and the person obtaining consent.
-A copy of the form is provided to the subject.
+A copy of the form is provided to the subject, but it is not signed by the subject.

 - Witness.
 The short form process requires a witness to the oral presentation of the consent information and the subject’s voluntary participation.
 The witness must be impartial (i.e., not a member of the research team), an adult, and fluent in both English and the subject’s primary language.
-If the interpreter is not a member of the research team, they may serve as the witness.
+The interpreter may serve as the witness provided that they are not a member of the research team.

 It is HSD policy to generally apply the guidelines described in the FDA Guidance on Informed Consent when enrolling subjects who are illiterate or who have low literacy.